 Despite the potential of landscape genetic approaches in understanding onchocerciasis transmission, some associated limitations exist.
 The vector or the parasite mobility inferred from the geneflow might not represent the current processes.
 However, these are the result of the vector and parasite migration that occurred in the recent past.
 Therefore, even if this is not definite proof of what is happening right now, this could happen in the future.
 Similarly, high vector mobility might not necessarily mean high vector density or high vector biting rates.
 High biting rates are crucial for the high endemicity of the disease, whereas the vector mobility might help maintain or even amplify onchocerciasis endemicity.
 Here we assume that if the vector has high mobility in the areas of high prevalence, there is a likely possibility of high transmission events.
 However, incorporating vector abundance data and annual biting rates might further enrich the insights from the approach.

 There are some caveats specific to the current study that could be improved in future studies.
-First, the sampling density and the spatial coverage of the samples could increase the accuracy of the estimated resistance surfaces.
-The samples in this study were initially collected for the population genetic study.
-Therefore, future landscape genetic studies should consider dense and stratified uniform sampling across space and environmental gradients (Balkenhol, 2016; Leempoel et al., 2017).
+First, the sampling density and the spatial coverage of the samples will increase the accuracy of the estimated resistance surfaces.
+Future landscape genetic studies should consider dense and stratified uniform sampling across space and environmental gradients (Balkenhol, 2016; Leempoel et al., 2017).
 Due to the unavailability of the nuclear sequence data, the analysis was done using the mitochondrial sequence data, which lacks recombination and thus might provide a low signal of gene flow (Hedtke et al., 2020).
 We recommend using nuclear data in future landscape genetics studies.
 Further, the analysis was done at a single spatial scale.
 Therefore, different environmental factors might prove to be significant at different spatial scales, either coarser or finer.
 Thus, the relationship pattern between the environmental variables and their resistance to the gene flow may differ in other regions.

-There are seasonal shifts in the species distributions of black flies, which could be challenging to capture with samples from a single time frame.
-We cannot be sure if the spatial trends hold with respect to time.
-Therefore, temporal sampling would be more relevant in observing the changes in the resistance surface due to seasonal fluctuation.
-Temporal data would help us gain insights on changes in resistance surface and thus the transmission zone with respect to time.
-Further, blackflies could exist as a metapopulation with local extinction and re-colonisation dynamics (Hedtke et al., 2020).
-Therefore, temporal sampling should occur at a similar period of the year when we can select the same species for analysis.
+There are seasonal shifts in the species distributions of black flies, which could be challenging to capture with samples from a single time frame Therefore, temporal sampling would be relevant to observing changes in connectivity due to seasonal fluctuations in blackfly densities.
+Further, blackflies could exist as a metapopulation with local extinction and re-colonisation dynamics (Hedtke et al., 2020), which may further complicate assessing connectivity when using a single year for sampling.
 Finally, it is essential to note that high resistance does not necessarily mean habitat unsuitability for the blackflies but rather observed unsuitability for the movement of the blackflies based on the genetic data.
 Nevertheless, this could be a powerful approach to spatially transforming population genetic connectivity estimates, accounting for ecological variables and gaining insights into transmission zones.

 Conclusion